Battle of San Juan (1598)

 The Battle of San Juan was a military and naval action on June 15, 1598 when an English force of 20 ships and 1,700 men under Sir George Clifford, Earl of Cumberland, overwhelmed and took the Spanish fortress Castillo San Felipe del Morro and thus took the city of San Juan, Puerto Rico.
 They were able to hold the castle for 65 days but disease took its toll and the English forces left, but not before sacking and burning San Juan to the ground.
-It was this attack that proved to be the only one to ever break through and capture El Morro castle.
+This was the only attack that broke through and captured El Morro castle.

 Background

 Sir Francis Drake had been defeated in 1595 and the report alarmed Elizabeth I that she wanted to avenge or 'spoil' the defeat.
-Queen Elizabeth almost immediately sent a new expedition led by the third Earl of Cumberland, Sir George Clifford, so that he could seize San Juan and hold as long as possible.
+Elizabeth almost immediately sent a new expedition led by George Clifford, 3rd Earl of Cumberland, so that he could seize San Juan and hold as long as possible.